Donkey Kong 64: Conception

+A removed feature, "Stop 'N' Swop", allowed data to be transferred from Banjo-Kazooie to Donkey Kong 64 to unlock in-game bonuses.
+During development, Rare discovered the Nintendo 64 retained flash memory for several seconds after a cartridge's removal.
+They implemented a hot swapping feature whereby removing the Donkey Kong 64 cartridge and quickly inserting the Banjo-Kazooie cartridge, while the former's memory was still in the console, would unlock bonus content.
+Nintendo requested Stop 'N' Swop's removal when Rare submitted Donkey Kong 64 for approval.
+Nintendo was concerned the Nintendo 64 would not retain RDRAM long enough for the feature to work and that it could potentially damage consoles.
+Specifically, Nintendo 64 models produced after Banjo-Kazooie's release reduced the amount of time the console retained flash memory, making Stop 'N' Swop nearly impossible to activate as intended.

-Donkey Kong 64 is the first of two games to require the Nintendo 64's Expansion Pak, a console RAM upgrade bundled with the game.
-The Expansion Pak was used in previous games to power optional higher-resolution graphics, but in the case of Donkey Kong 64, it was marketed as improving the frame rate and rendering of objects at a distance.
-According to a 2013 Nintendo Life interview with programmer Chris Marlow, Rare could not resolve a bug that occurred without the Expansion Pak and thus they were forced, at great expense, to bundle the game with the memory upgrade.
-However, in a 2019 Nintendo Life interview Stevenson called Marlow's story a "myth" and said that the Expansion Pak was required early in development.
+Donkey Kong 64 was the first of two games to require the Nintendo 64's Expansion Pak, the other being The Legend of Zelda: Majora’s Mask.
+The expansion pack is a console RAM upgrade bundled with the game.
+The Expansion Pak was previously used to power optional higher-resolution graphics, but in the case of Donkey Kong 64, it was marketed as improving the frame rate and rendering of objects at a distance.
+Chris Marlow, who was working on Conker's Bad Fur Day (2001) at the time, claimed that Rare could not resolve a bug that occurred without the Expansion Pak and thus they were forced, at great expense, to bundle the game with the memory upgrade.
+However, Stevenson called Marlow's story a "myth" and said that the decision to use the Expansion Pak was made early.
 Though such a bug did exist toward the end of development, according to Stevenson, the Expansion Pak was not the solution for the problem and it was not introduced for that reason.
-Stevenson also said that the Expansion Pak was used for the dynamic lighting system.
+According to Stevenson, the Expansion Pak was used to power the dynamic lighting system.
 Nintendo stated that the choice to bundle, rather than selling the accessory separately, would avoid consumer confusion.